 Building Diagrams

-A diagram can be used to graphically present a model but also to present views (filtered models).
-How this works is explained in full detail on this page and the following pages.
+A diagram can be used to present a model graphically but also to present views (filtered models).
+This work is explained in full detail on this page and the following pages.

 dragon1 data model view diagram